NFL draft: No suspense as 3 QBs dominate early picks

 The first offensive lineman was tackle Penei Sewell of Oregon, taken by Detroit.

-The SEC and, naturally, the Crimson Tide, were particularly popular early on.
-Of the six SEC players chosen in the top 10, three were from Alabama: Waddle, cornerback Patrick Surtain II to Denver, and Heisman Trophy-winning receiver DaVonta Smith to Philadelphia, which traded up with division rival Dallas, of all teams.
+The SEC and, naturally, the Crimson Tide, were particularly popular.
+Of the six SEC players chosen in the top 10, three were from Alabama: Waddle, cornerback Patrick Surtain II to Denver, and Heisman Trophy-winning receiver DeVonta Smith to Philadelphia, which traded up with division rival Dallas, of all teams.
 The others were Pitts, Chase and cornerback Jaycee Horn of South Carolina to the Panthers.

+By the 17th slot, Alabama had five players chosen, with tackle Alex Leatherwood headed to Las Vegas.
+And when running back Najee Harris was selected by Pittsburgh, the Tide had, uh, tied the Miami Hurricanes’ mark of six first-rounders set in 2004.

 After the Eagles-Cowboys deal, Chicago moved up from No. 20 and thrilled its fans by choosing Fields.